 giving all diligence

 “Diligence” conveys intense effort.
-“Diligence” means haste, speed, eagerness, earnestness.
+“Diligence” means haste, speed, eagerness, or earnestness.
 A diligent person makes every effort to do what God asks.
-This is a word of zeal.
+This term is a word of zeal.
 A person of diligence will give serious attention to what he is doing and exert great energy to get it done.
 The idea is to be eager to do something with the implication of readiness to expend energy and effort.

 Ro 12:11, “Not lagging in diligence, fervent in spirit, serving the Lord.”

 Ga 2:10, “They desired only that we should remember the poor, the very thing which I also was eager to do.”